bel28kent/hum-parser/documentation/parsers-and-converters.md

 ## Testing
-Tests for parsers and converters must cover enough cases to ensure that any syntactically and semantically valid Humdrum data can be parsed correctly.
+Tests for parsers and converters must cover enough cases to ensure that any syntactically valid Humdrum data can be parsed correctly.
 Spines are the main challenge, as they create the arbitrary size of Humdrum data.

-All parser and converters must pass two types of tests: count tests and order tests.
+All parsers and converters must pass two types of tests: count tests and order tests.
 Count tests ensure that the parser or converter works regardless of the number of spines and regardless of the number of spine splits and joins.
 Order tests ensure that the  parser or converter works regardless of the order